Le Energie Museum of the Territory

-Through educational panels and practical reconstructions, the museum makes it possible to understand how it is possible to pass from a natural phenomenon to energy, both mechanical and electrical, to measure it and clarify its applications: the space is set up as a laboratory and the theme of renewable energy it is presented through some functioning models that can be activated by visitors, facilitating through interaction with them the understanding of the phenomena described in the captions.
-The aim is mainly to raise awareness among new generations of issues relating to sustainable development and the correct exploitation of resources.
+Through educational panels and practical reconstructions, the museum makes it possible to understand how one can move from a natural phenomenon to energy, both mechanical and electrical, to measure it and clarify its applications: the space is set up as a laboratory and the theme of renewable energy it is presented through some functioning models that can be operated by visitors, facilitating through interaction with them the understanding of the phenomena described in the captions.
+The aim is mainly to raise the awareness of the new generations on issues relating to sustainable development and the correct exploitation of resources.

 Particular attention is paid to the theme of geothermal energy, a real wealth of the Radicondoli area, where it is exploited for direct uses (greenhouses and civil heating), as well as for the production of electricity, guaranteeing sufficient quantities for the consumption of about 50,000 families. .